 The Filipino clergy politicize the Gospel to help prevent moral decay

-Since the 1970s, the Catholic church through Cardinal Sin held the Marcos government accountable.
-From the Yellow Revolution of 1986 to the present, the Catholic Bishop’s Conference of the Philippines (CBCP) and evangelicals banded on political activism, just as American clergies are doing.
+Since the 1970s, Cardinal Jaime Sin held the Marcos government accountable.
+From the Yellow Revolution of 1986 to the present, the Catholic Bishop’s Conference of the Philippines (CBCP) and evangelicals banded on political activism—just as evangelical leaders in America are doing.

 Good governance cannot prevent moral decay.

 CBCP, NCCP, and PCEC’s divided mission

-In 2022, the imminent return of the Marcos family forced the most prominent evangelical church in the country, Christ Commission Fellowship (CCF), to launch the Christian Values Movement (CVM) together with the Philippine Council of Evangelical Churches (PCEC).
+In 2022, the imminent return of the Marcos family seemed to have pushed the most prominent evangelical church in the country, Christ Commission Fellowship (CCF), to launch the Christian Values Movement (CVM) together with the Philippine Council of Evangelical Churches (PCEC).

 With their mission to evangelize the nation, resources are clearly divided, as well as its members.